mdn/content/files/en-us/web/api/storage_access_api/using/index.md

 {{DefaultAPISidebar("Storage Access API")}}

-The [Storage Access API](/en-US/docs/Web/API/Storage_Access_API) should be used by embedded cross-site documents to verify whether they have access to their first-party cookies and, if not, to request access.
+The [Storage Access API](/en-US/docs/Web/API/Storage_Access_API) can be used by embedded cross-site documents to verify whether they have access to cookies and, if not, to request access.
 We'll briefly look at a common storage access scenario.

 ## Usage notes

-The Storage Access API is designed to allow embedded content to request access to first-party cookies — most modern browsers block such access by default to protect user privacy.
+The Storage Access API is designed to allow embedded content to request access to cookies — most modern browsers block such access by default to protect user privacy.
 Since embedded content won't know what a browser's behavior is going to be in this regard, it's best to always check whether the embedded {{htmlelement("iframe")}} has storage access before attempting to read or write a cookie.
-This is particularly true for {{domxref("Document.cookie")}} access, as browsers will often return an empty cookie jar when third-party cookies are blocked.
+This is particularly true for {{domxref("Document.cookie")}} access, as browsers will often return an empty cookie jar when third-party cookie access is blocked.

-In the example below, we show how an embedded cross-site {{htmlelement("iframe")}} can access a user's cookies under a storage access policy that blocks third-party cookies.
+In the example below, we show how an embedded cross-site {{htmlelement("iframe")}} can access a user's cookies under a storage access policy that blocks third-party cookie access.

 ## Allowing a sandboxed \<iframe> to use the API